-According to the Forum for Youth investment, Children’s Cabinets are typically made up of the heads of all government agencies with child- and youth-serving programs, and they can operate at any level of government, such as city, county, state or federal levels.
+According to the Forum for Youth investment, children’s cabinets are typically made up of the heads of all government agencies with child- and youth-serving programs, and they can operate at any level of government, such as city, county, state, or federal.
 They meet regularly to coordinate services, develop a common set of outcomes, and collaboratively decide upon and implement plans to foster the well-being of young people.

-- Children’s Cabinet Network: The Forum for Youth Investment’s Children’s Cabinet Network bring together federal, state, and local leaders to assess and align government policies—at any level (e.g., city, county, state, etc.)—horizontally (across systems) and vertically (across levels of government).
-Examples of state children’s cabinets included here.
+- Children’s Cabinet Network from the Forum for Youth Investment brings together federal, state, and local leaders to assess and align government policies—at any level (e.g., city, county, state, etc.)—horizontally (across systems) and vertically (across levels of government).
+See examples of state children’s cabinets.

 - Local Children’s Cabinets Network is co-hosted and co-managed by the Children’s Funding Project, Education Redesign Lab (EdRedesign) at Harvard Graduate School of Education, and the Forum for Youth Investment.
 The Network supports the growing number of communities across the country that have committed to move beyond traditional, fragmented approaches to serving children and youth by convening a children’s cabinet to improve child and youth outcomes.
-Local children’s cabinets are listed here.
+See a list of local children’s cabinets.

 Youth Councils and Commissions

-California Youth Commissions and Councils: Compilation of local youth commissions, councils, and advisory boards
+- California Youth Commissions and Councils is a compilation of local youth commissions, councils, and advisory boards.

-The Students Commission of Canada Organization that works to help create a world where young people are valued and heard and their ideas for improving themselves, the lives of their peers and communities are put into action.
+- The Students Commission of Canada is an organization that works to help create a world where young people are valued and heard and their ideas for improving themselves, the lives of their peers, and their communities are put into action.